-Services offered to members include the following:
+Services offered to member companies of the TPCP include the following:

-A research programme focused on pests and diseases of priority to members.
+A research programme focused on pests and diseases of priority to members

-Research on pests and diseases of pine, eucalypts and wattle is conducted by students and permanent staff of the TPCP in modern laboratories specifically designed and equipped for tree protection research.
-Modern equipment for basic plant pathology and entomology research, as well as through the application of molecular biology techniques, is used in an effort to produce world class results.
-Research includes the identification of new pests and pathogens and studies on the biology of important pests and pathogens, specifically required to develop strategies to avoid losses.
+Research on pests and diseases of pine, eucalypts and wattle is conducted by postgraduate students together with permanent staff of the TPCP in modern laboratories specifically designed and equipped for tree protection research.
+Modern equipment for basic plant pathology and entomology research, as well as state-of-the-art DNA-based technologies, are used in an effort to produce world class results.
+Research includes the identification of new pests and pathogens, as well as studies on the biology these organisms to inform and guide management strategies to avoid losses.
 For example, through determining periods of spore release in Sphaeropsis sapinea, it has been possible to provide advice on suitable times for pruning of pines.

-Monitoring of pests and diseases to gain a perspective of their relative importance.
+Monitoring of pests and diseases to gain a perspective of their relative importance

 An important component of the TPCP is to monitor pest and disease development in plantations, in permanent sampling plots and through country-wide surveys.
 Data derived from these studies ensure the early discovery of new pests and diseases and also lead to a long term perspective on the importance of various pests and diseases.

-Education of field foresters and students.
+Education of field foresters and students

 Regular training courses for field foresters are provided and these ensure that knowledge and technology derived from research in the TPCP is transferred to the plantation level.
 In addition, forestry students are provided with lectures in the field of tree protection.
 Postgraduate students undertaking research in this field also ensure long term capacity building in this field.